 5. Projecting Student Debt – “Your Customized HOW”

 After developing a four-year net cost of college, families need to determine how they will pay for these expenses.
 It leads us to the next important step which is the “HOW.”
-A family’s “HOW” may include college savings plan (i.e. 529), monthly cash flow, tax strategies and student loans.
+A family’s “HOW” may include a college savings plan (i.e. 529), monthly cash flow, tax strategies, and student loans.
 After understanding these numbers, students will have a general idea of how much debt they will acquire during their education.
 It is important to understand the loan structure because it will drive the student’s repayment options in the future.
 By better understanding how to use your financial resources and structure the student loans, families will plan better for the future and have an easier repayment process after graduation.

 Colleges promote how much financial aid they provide, creating a level of hope and an emotional tie for students.
 Cost and debt are rarely discussed during the application process.
 If you have a better estimation of “WHAT” you will pay, then you can make informed decisions on “HOW” you can pay this expense.

-Most parents do not understand the legal consequences of the federal student loan options.
+Most parents do not understand the legal consequences of federal student loan options.
 Each student is limited to a certain yearly amount as well as a lifetime limit.
 These federal student loans are the student’s full legal responsibility.
 If additional resources are needed, a family may need to obtain a Parent PLUS Loan or co-sign for a private student loan.
 In both cases, these loans are directly the legal responsibility of the parent.
 These loan decisions could impact the parent’s credit score and possibly their financial future.

 6. Other Factors